Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 3-4 months after an RFF or ALT phalloplasty is constructed (or when incisions have fully healed), a patient can begin engaging in sexual activity with their new penis, alone or with partners.
 For a groin flap phalloplasty, this is about 6+ months after the first surgery.

 Metoidioplasty is a much simpler procedure than a phalloplasty.
 It requires fewer surgeries, has faster recovery times, and minimal scarring.
+Metoidioplasty typically does not result in a phallus large enough for penetrative sex.
+For patients seeking a phallus of average size that allows for penetration, phalloplasty is the more suitable option

 Due to different BMI requirements, some patients who are interested in getting a phalloplasty first undergo a metoidioplasty while they lose weight.